vitroid/GenIce/temp_README.md

 {{citationlist}}

-# Algorithm and how to cite it.
+# Algorithms and how to cite them.

-The algorithm to make a depolarized hydrogen-disordered ice is explained in our paper:
+The algorithms to make a depolarized hydrogen-disordered ice are explained in these papers:

-M. Masakazu, T. Yagasaki, and H. Tanaka,"GenIce: Hydrogen-Disordered Ice Generator",  J. Comput.
+M. Matsumoto, T. Yagasaki, and H. Tanaka,"GenIce: Hydrogen-Disordered Ice Generator",  J. Comput.
 Chem.
 39, 61-64 (2017).
 [DOI: 10.1002/jcc.25077](http://doi.org/10.1002/jcc.25077)

     @article{Matsumoto:2017bk,